Scotogenic Dirac neutrino mass models embedded with leptoquarks: one pathway to address the flavor anomalies and the neutrino masses together: Acknowledgments

 \section{Acknowledgments}

-We are grateful for helpful discussions with Ricardo Cepedello.
-This work is supported by the National Natural Science Foundation of China under Grant Nos.~12135006, 12075097, 12047527, 11675061, and 11775092, as well as by the Fundamental Research Funds for the Central Universities under Grant Nos.~CCNU20TS007.
+We are grateful to Ricardo Cepedello for helpful discussions.
+This work is supported by the National Natural Science Foundation of China under Grant Nos.~12135006, 12075097, 12047527, 11675061, and 11775092, as well as by the Fundamental Research Funds for the Central Universities under Grant Nos.~CCNU20TS007 and CCNU22LJ004.

 {A.\arabic{equation}}